Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Experimental details

 \paragraph{CoQA} Conversational Question Answering (CoQA)~\citep{reddy2019coqa} dataset was developed to evaluate models' ability to respond to natural, dialogue-based questions, with free-form text answers supported by highlighted evidence from the passage.
 The full dataset comprises of 127k question-answer pairs derived from 8k conversations based on text passages across 7 distinct domains.
 For all our experiments, we utilize the development subset of CoQA, which consists of 8k question-answer pairs.
 Figure \ref{coqa:dataset_samples} shows the color-coded co-reference chains in CoQA as illustrated in the \citep{reddy2019coqa}. \paragraph{TriviaQA} TriviaQA~\citep{joshi2017triviaqa} is a reading comprehension dataset consisting of over 650k question-answer-evidence triplets.
 It includes 95,000 question-answer pairs authored by trivia enthusiasts, along with an average of six independently gathered evidence documents per question, providing high-quality distant supervision for answering the questions.
 In our experiment, we used the validation split of the dataset with around 10,000 question-answer pairs.
 Table \ref{tab:triviaqa_samples} shows some of the samples from the dataset. \paragraph{OK-VQA} Outside Knowledge-Visual Question Answering benchmarks~\citep{marino2019ok} consists of visual queries where the image content alone is not sufficient to answer the questions.
 Thus, it requires models to incorporate external knowledge to generate accurate answers.
 The dataset consists of 14k questions across 10 knowledge categories.
 In our experiment, we used the validation split of the dataset with around 5k question-answer pairs.
-Figure \ref{okvqa:dataset_samples} shows a few samples from the dataset across different knowledge categories.
+Figure \ref{okvqa:dataset_samples} shows a few samples from the dataset across different knowledge categories. \paragraph{BioASQ} The BioASQ~\citep{bioasq2023krithara} challenge, conducted every year, focuses on techniques in large-scale biomedical semantic indexing and question answering (QA).
+For our experiments, we utilize Task B (Table \ref{tab:bioasq_samples}) from the eleventh edition of the BioASQ challenge (BioASQ 2023), which includes biomedical questions in English and their corresponding gold standard answers.
+We consider \textit{exact answers} as gold answers where available; otherwise, we refer to the \textit{ideal answers} field in the dataset.